Image reconstruction with the JWST Interferometer: Image Reconstruction Methods

-i.e. the null operator nulls out the phase modes that transfer phase errors $\phi$ to the $u$-$v$ plane.
-We describe the phase as an expansion in the Zernike basis in this case, but the mathematics is the same as the classic kernel phase derivation of pistons on small sub-apertures.
+i.e. the null operator nulls out the Zernike modes that transfer phase errors $\phi$ to the $u$-$v$ plane.
+This leaves the kernel phases $\mathbf{K}\cdot\Phi^{\text{meas}}$ which contain less information than $\Phi^{\text{meas}}$ itself as all phases that could be expressed as a linear combination of the first $n$ Zernike polynomials are mapped to zero.
+However this is an advantageous trade-off as the kernel phases should be invariant to wavefront phase error.
+Although we describe the phase as an expansion in the Zernike basis, the mathematics is the same as the classic kernel phase derivation of low amplitude piston phases on small sub-apertures.
+We do not treat amplitude error in the pupil; in developing \amigo we allowed pupil transmission to be a free parameter, but did not consistently recover significantly nonzero values.
+Furthermore, by including a wavelength term in the Jacobian we can also null the effects of spectral miscalibration when applying the kernel operator.

 We can generate the transfer matrix $\mathbf{J}$ not from a geometric model and \ac{fft}, which is prone to sampling and interpolation issues \citep{Martinache2020}, but rather by forward-modelling the system and using \texttt{Jax} \ac{autodiff} to generate the Jacobian \citep[following][]{kernel_phase_ad}.